 '''

 queue std bandwidth 50% cbq(default)

-queue ssh { ssh_login, ssh_bulk }
+queue ssh bandwidth 25% { ssh_login, ssh_bulk }

-queue ssh_login priority 4 cbq(ecn)
+queue ssh_login bandwidth 25% priority 4 cbq(ecn)

-queue ssh_bulk cbq(ecn)
+queue ssh_bulk bandwidth 75% cbq(ecn)

 queue ftp bandwidth 500Kb priority 3 cbq(borrow red)

 '''

 Here the parameters of the previously defined child queues are set.
 The std queue is assigned a bandwidth of 50% of the root queue's bandwidth (or 1Mbps) and is set as the default queue.
-The ssh queue defines two child queues, ssh\login and ssh\bulk.
+The ssh queue is assigned 25% of the root queue's bandwidth (500kb) and also contains two child queues, ssh\login and ssh\bulk.
 The ssh\login queue is given a higher priority than ssh\bulk and both have ECN enabled.
 The ftp queue is assigned a bandwidth of 500Kbps and given a priority of 3.
 It can also borrow bandwidth when extra is available and has RED enabled.